Season 3 / Episode 25

 In March of 2008 rioting broke out among protesters challenging China’s rule over the Tibetan people, spreading out from the Tibetan capital of Lhasa not just throughout the region, but also in the West from sympathizers.
 Large army and police forces flooded the affected areas.
 By the end of it, 18 Chinese embassies and consulates had been attacked.
 18 civilians had been killed and 382 injured.

-The ethnic Tibetans and Chinese have been at odds ever since 1950, when Mao Zedong’s Communist China invaded and took over the region.
+The ethnic Tibetans and Chinese have been at odds ever since 1950 when Mao Zedong’s Communist China invaded and took over the region.
 In 1959, sparked by rumor that the 14th Dalai Lama was under threat of assassination by the Chinese government, the Tibetans revolted.
 They failed, leading to the Dalai Lama’s exile to India, a quarter-century of ethnic genocide, and the still-oppressive conditions Tibetans live under to this day.
 Suffice to say things haven’t been good for awhile now in that part of the world.
-When riots began in 2008, and things started to look a little too much like 1959, the Government of the People’s Republic of China were given reason to crack down.
+When riots began in 2008, and things started to look a little too much like 1959, the Government of the People’s Republic of China was given reason to crackdown.

-Which is why later that year, when Greg Walton, Nart Villeneuve and Ronald Deibert–the third member of the Toronto trio–found that three of the servers providing control of their Tibetan-targeted malware were located in China, it must have seemed more than a little suspicious.
+This is why later that year, when Greg Walton, Nart Villeneuve, and Ronald Deibert–the third member of the Toronto trio–found that three of the servers providing control of their Tibetan-targeted malware were located in China, it must have seemed more than a little suspicious.

 News broke about the GhostNet, and all eyes turned to China, who immediately deflected blame.
 “These are old stories and they are nonsense” a spokeswoman from China’s consulate in New York announced to the press.
 A spokesman for the Chinese embassy in London suggested the whole affair was merely a “propaganda campaign” initiated by the Tibetans in exile.